anuragambuja/data-engineering-gcp/Memory Store.md

       - Cache with replication
       - Cross zone replication
       - Automatic failover
+      - supports up to five read replicas which are replicated across zones and provide a 99.9% availability SLA.
   - Memcached
     - Distributed in-memory key-value store eg. {A_cnt: 10, B_cnt: 20, C_cnt: 24}
     - Useful for large caches, up to 5 TB of memory in an instance